ElMassimo/vite_ruby/docs/guide/introduction.md

 # Introduction

-[__Vite Rails__][library] is a library that provides full [Vite] integration in Rails.
+[__Vite Ruby__][library] is a library that provides full [Vite] integration in Ruby web apps.

-It aims to provide similar functionality as [webpacker] does for [webpack], but gets out of your way so that you can easily configure Vite as needed.
+<kbd>[vite_rails]</kbd> is an extension that aims to provide similar functionality as [webpacker] does for [webpack], but gets out of your way so that you can easily configure Vite as needed.

 Check [this video comparison](https://github.com/ElMassimo/pingcrm-vite/pull/1).

 ## Why 🤔

-[Vite] is great on its own, but configuring it correctly to work for a Rails app structure requires knowledge of its internals.
+[Vite] is great on its own, but configuring it correctly to work for a Ruby app structure requires knowledge of its internals.

-By following existing Rails conventions, and adding [a few of its own][plugin], it becomes possible for everyone to leverage [Vite] and its wonderful features.
+By following existing Rails and Rack conventions, and adding [a few of its own][plugin], it becomes possible for everyone to leverage [Vite] and its wonderful features.

 ## Features ⚡️